Highlands Water Pressure Conversion

 February 2025 Update

 The Kirkland Public Works team received and evaluated responses to the Request for Qualifications (RFQ) to hire a plumbing contractor or consultant to assess the water pressure conditions within Highlands residents’ homes.
 The team made a selection and are in final negotiations on scope and price for the contract.
 Once finalized, staff and the contractor will contact residents who have signed up for consultation to schedule the visit.
 The goal of these assessments is to inform final eligibility criteria for a rebate program to address water pressure challenges in Highlands residents’ homes before peak demand is expected during the summer of 2025.
 The rebate program is available to eligible Highlands residents who sign up for an in-home consultation and were living in their home before the final water system tie-ins were complete on October 1, 2024.
-Residents who are interested but have not yet signed up can do so using the online form at the link below.

 November 2024 Update